statisticalbiotechnology/dsbook/dsbook/supervised/classify.md

 ### Cross-entropy loss

 The probably most used **loss function** for classification tasks is **cross-entropy loss**.
+Here we use indicator labels, i.e. $y=1$ or $y=0$.
 This loss function measures the difference between the predicted probabilities and the actual class labels.
 It is defined as:

 ```{math}
 \mathcal{L}_{\text{cross-entropy}} = - \frac{1}{N} \sum_{i=1}^N \left( y_i \log(f(\mathbf{x}_i)) + (1 - y_i) \log(1 - f(\mathbf{x}_i)) \right)
 ```

+For the mathematically inclinded reader, this is the negative log‑likelihood of a [Bernoulli model](https://en.wikipedia.org/wiki/Bernoulli_distribution), so minimizing it corresponds to maximum likelihood estimation for probabilistic predictions.

 ```{code-cell}
 :tags: [hide-input]